-The movement fighting the ills of fracking seems big and vast but yet every time we start a campaign it feels like we're starting from scratch.
+And I'm The movement fighting the ills of fracking seems big and vast but yet every time we start a campaign it feels like we're starting from scratch.

 Hosting webinars, creating documents, tracking news reports, digging through health compendiums, getting access to experts, meeting the right staff or volunteers in every city, mobilizing thousands of allies and supporters is all possible... but each time it feels like learning to walk all over again.